 About

-My research focuses on discovering the science behind human-animal interaction.
-I am passionate about understanding how we can partner with animals to create interventions for individuals who have experienced trauma.
+My research explores human-animal interactions from a multi-modal biopsychosocial approach.
+I am passionate about understanding how we can partner with animals to create effective interventions for the benefit of both the people and the animals involved.